Wood vs Plastic Pallets

 Wood Pallet Hygiene

 Wood is a porous material, which means it can absorb liquids, harbor bacteria, and retain odors if not properly maintained.
 For general manufacturing, retail, and distribution, this is rarely an issue.
 However, for food processing facilities with strict FDA requirements or pharmaceutical operations, wood pallets require heat treatment and regular inspection to meet sanitation standards.
+For operations clustered in the San Fernando Valley and Buena Park cold-chain corridor, plastic is often the default choice for the regulated zones of the flow.

 Plastic Pallet Hygiene